Donald Trump Pee Pee Tape And More: Alec Baldwin And SNL Skewer Trump News Conference On Steve Harvey, Obamacare and Golden Showers

 At this point, Kenan Thompson from SNL comes up to the podium as Steve Harvey for a quick Family Feud question-and-answer session about the perils of appointing game show hosts as government officials.

 After one of the reporters badgers Trump/Baldwin into admitting that the Russians actually did hack the 2016 election process, there’s a follow-up question by a shirtless Beck Bennett as Vladimir Putin.
 Vladimir holds a labeled Donald Trump pee pee tape in the air and says “I am American journalist Wolf Blitzer.
-Are you sure Russia was behind hacking?…But are you really, really sure?
+Are you sure Russia was behind hacking?…But are you really, really sure?”

 Trump/Baldwin answered, “It was China.
 I mean Canada.
 It was Meryl Streep.”